-The school has a Low Level Concerns Policy and this is linked to our Staff Code of Conduct.
-All staff have read these policies every year as part of their Safeguarding training and sign to say they have done so.
+The school has adopted a Low Level Concern Policy and this is linked to our Staff Code of Conduct.
+All staff have read these policies every year as part of their Safeguarding training.
+A record of their training log is kept.